 This document sets out the procedures for ODST schools in relation to Safeguarding and Child Protection.
 The content remains substantively the same as the model Local Safeguarding Children Boards documents.
 It has been amended where necessary to reflect the independent status of ODST as a Multi-Academy Trust.
-It is compliant with 'Keeping Children Safe in Education' 2018 and the required statutory content so is applicable to all ODST schools.
+It is compliant with 'Keeping Children Safe in Education' 2021 (hereinafter referred to as KCSIE 2021) and the required statutory content so is applicable to all ODST schools.